open/close all folders

 - Oggie gives good romantic advice.
-Maxim is suitable awed.
+Maxim is suitably awed.

 - THANK YOU FOR SHOPPING IN MECHANICSBURG!
-Castle pulls itself back together and unleashes every single clank and construct abomination within its bowels upon the Wulfenbach onslaught.
-The world was reminded just why Mechanicsburg is unassailable.
+The Castle pulls itself back together and unleashes every single clank and construct abomination within its bowels upon the Wulfenbach onslaught.
+The world is reminded just why Mechanicsburg is unassailable.

 - The Baron's Badass Boast here is so awesome it makes the entire battle for the bridge of Castle Wulfenbach come to a dead halt.

 - Using a knife when you need the person you're attacking alive?
 Not quite as useless as you might think.